-- (1) The engineer must provide a measuring device designed to provide either a controlled volume of water, or an uncontrolled volume of water, to a consumer. - (2) The municipality must, at regular intervals, measure the quantity of water supplied through a measuring device designed to provide an uncontrolled volume of water. - (3) Any measuring device and its associated apparatus through which water is supplied to a consumer by the municipality, shall be provided and installed by the engineer, shall remain its property and may be changed and maintained by the engineer when he consider it necessary to do so. - (4) The engineer may install a measuring device, and its associated apparatus, at any point on the service pipe. - (5) If the engineer installs a measuring device on a service pipe in terms of subsection (4), he may install a section of pipe and associated fittings between the end of its connection pipe and the meter, and that section shall form part of the water installation. - (6) If the engineer installs a measuring device together with its associated apparatus on a service pipe in terms of subsection (4), the owner shall- - (a) provide a place satisfactory to the engineer in which to install it; - (b) ensure that unrestricted access is available to it at all times; - (c) be responsible for its protection and be liable for the costs arising from damage to it, excluding damage arising from normal fair wear and tear; - (d) ensure that no connection is made to the pipe in which the measuring device is installed between the measuring device and the connection pipe serving the installation; - (e) make provision for the drainage of water which may be discharged from the pipe, in which the measuring device is installed, in the course of work done by the engineer on the measuring device; and - (f) not use, or permit to be used on any water installation, any fitting, machine or appliance which causes damage or which, in the opinion of the engineer, is likely to cause damage to any meter. - (7) No person other than the engineer shall: - (a) disconnect a measuring device and its associated apparatus from the pipe on which they are installed; - (b) break a seal which the engineer has placed on a meter; or - (c) in any other way interfere with a measuring device and its associated apparatus. - (8) If the engineer considers that, a measuring device is a meter whose size is unsuitable because of the quantity of water supplied to premises, he may install a meter of a size that he considers necessary, and may recover the determined charge for the installation of the meter from the owner of the premises. - (9) The municipality may require the installation, at the owner's expense, of a measuring device to each dwelling unit, in separate occupancy, on any premises, for use in ascertaining the quantity of water supplied to each such unit; but where controlled volume water-delivery systems are used, a single measuring device may otherwise be used for more than one unit.
+- (1) The Engineer must provide a measuring device designed to provide either a controlled volume of water, or an uncontrolled volume of water, to a customer. - (2) The Municipality must, at regular intervals, measure the quantity of water supplied through a measuring device designed to provide an uncontrolled volume of water. - (3) Any measuring device and its associated apparatus through which water is supplied to a customer by the Municipality, shall be provided and installed by the Engineer, shall remain its property and may be changed and maintained by the Engineer when he considers it necessary to do so. - (4) The Engineer may install a measuring device, and its associated apparatus, at any point on the service pipe. - (5) If the Engineer installs a measuring device on a service pipe in terms of subsection (4), he may install a section of pipe and associated fittings between the end of its connection pipe and the meter, and that section shall form part of the water installation. - (6) If the Engineer installs a measuring device together with its associated apparatus on a service pipe in terms of subsection (4), the owner shall- - (a) provide a place satisfactory to the Engineer in which to install it; - (b) ensure that unrestricted access is available to it at all times;

+- (c) be responsible for its protection and be liable for the costs arising from damage to it, excluding damage arising from normal fair wear and tear; - (d) ensure that no connection is made to the pipe in which the measuring device is installed between the measuring device and the connection pipe serving the installation; - (e) make provision for the drainage of water which may be discharged from the pipe, in which the measuring device is installed, in the course of work done by the Engineer on the measuring device; and - (f) not use, or permit to be used on any water installation, any fitting, machine or appliance which causes damage or which, in the opinion of the Engineer, is likely to cause damage to any meter; - (g) shall, if requested by the Engineer, pay a cost for the installation device, which amount shall be payable at least 48 hours before any device is installed. - (7) No person other than the Engineer shall: - (a) disconnect a measuring device and its associated apparatus from the pipe on which they are installed; - (b) break a seal which the Engineer has placed on a meter; - (c) in any other way interfere with a measuring device and its associated apparatus; or - (d) install a measuring device on a municipal system or a system to be taken over by the Municipality without the prior written approval having been obtained from the Engineer. - (8) If the Engineer considers that, a measuring device is a meter whose size is unsuitable because of the quantity of water supplied to premises, he may install a meter of a size that he considers necessary, and may recover the determined charge for the installation of the meter from the owner of the premises. - (9) The Municipality may require the installation, at the owner's expense, of a pre-approved measuring device to each dwelling unit (own title properties), in separate occupancy, on any premises, for use in ascertaining the quantity of water supplied to each such unit; but where controlled volume water-delivery systems are used (body corporate), a single measuring device may otherwise be used for more than one unit. - (10) The provision of an individual or bulk metering system must, be approved by the Engineer prior to installation.

-54. Quantity of water supplied to consumer
+21. Quantity of water supplied to customer